Po’ Boy Shrimp Pasta Salad

 How to Make Shrimp Pasta Salad:

-• Add some Cajun seasoning and Remoulade Dressing ingredients to a small bowl and whisk to combine.
+• Step 2: Add some Cajun seasoning and Remoulade Dressing ingredients to a small bowl and whisk to combine.
 Chill in the refrigerator.

 Showing how to make dressing with mayo for Shrimp Pasta salad by adding mayo, mustard, horseradish, lemon juice to glass bowl

-• Toss your shrimp with olive oil and Cajun Seasoning.
+• Step 3: Toss your shrimp with olive oil and Cajun Seasoning.

 Showing how to make Shrimp Pasta salad by mixing raw shrimp with Cajun seasoning, olive oil and lemon juice

-• While your tortellini is cooking, prep the rest of the ingredients and cook your shrimp.
+• Step 5: While your tortellini is cooking, prepare the remaining ingredients and cook the shrimp.

 Showing how to make Shrimp Pasta Salad by cooking Cajun shrimp in a black pan

-• Drain tortellini and rinse with cool water then toss with a splash of olive oil.
+• Step 6: Drain tortellini and rinse with cool water then toss with a splash of olive oil.

-• Add all of the ingredients to a large, bowl, toss and serve!
+• Step 7: Add all of the ingredients to a large, bowl, toss and serve!

 up close of Cajun Shrimp in Shrimp Pasta Salad